Rihanna, Lady Gaga, And Mitski Up For Best Original Song At The Oscars

-‘Naatu Naatu’ from Indian action film RRR gives a nomination to M. M. Keeravani and Chandrabose, while Diane Warren is the only solo nominee, gaining recognition for ‘Applause’ from Tell It Like A Woman.
-Lastly, Top Gun: Maverick sees Lady Gaga and BloodPop nominated for their work on ‘Hold My Hand’.
+‘Naatu Naatu’ from Indian action film RRR is nominated.
+The song is performed by Rahul Sipligunj, Kala Bhairava and M. M. Keeravani and written by Keeravani and Chandrabose.
+Diane Warren is nominated for the song ‘Applause’ from Tell It Like A Woman, performed by Sofia Carson.
+Lady Gaga is nominated for the song ‘Hold My Hand’ from Top Gun: Maverick, which she wrote and co-produced with BloodPop.

-The 2021 Academy Awards saw Billie Eilish and her brother Finneas O’Connell taking home the award for ‘No Time To Die’, the title track from the James Bond film of the same name.
-Notably, if Lady Gaga takes out the award, this would be her second win, having previously emerged triumphant for her work on ‘Shallow’ from A Star Is Born in 2018.

 Further Reading